rclex/rclex/USE_ON_NERVES.md

 # Use on Nerves

+`rclex` can be operated onto Nerves.
+In this case, you do not need to prepare the ROS 2 environment on the host computer to build Nerves project (so awesome!).

 This doc shows the steps on how to use Rclex on Nerves from scratch.

 We have also published the Nerves project that has been prepared and includes example code at [b5g-ex/rclex_on_nerves](https://github.com/b5g-ex/rclex_on_nerves).
 Please also refer to this repository.